 It’s long been assumed that people learn by sitting still, keeping quiet and paying attention to the lesson.
 Gamers show us a new way of learning that’s more interactive, more engaging and one that provides tons of opportunities for the lessons to grow into something bigger.

-Luckily, a good portion of the L&D community haven’t missed this fact.
+Luckily, a good portion of the L&D community hasn’t missed this fact.
 Serious games, game-based learning and the use of gamification in learning platforms have given rise to a learning revolution that’s showing just how effective games can be.
 If you want to know more, just click the button below to download our white paper!